Cecilia Rouse: Biden administration

 President Joe Biden nominated Rouse to become Chair of the Council of Economic Advisers.
 The Senate Banking Committee held hearings on her nomination on January 28, 2021.
 On February 4, 2021, the committee favorably reported Rouse's nomination to the Senate floor.
 The Senate confirmed Rouse by a vote of 95–4 on March 2, 2021.

 In November 2022, it was announced that Rouse would be leaving her position as Chair of the Council of Economic Advisers following the 2022 midterms.
 In February 2023, Jared Bernstein was nominated as her successor by President Biden.

-Personal life

-Rouse is married to Ford Morrison, the son of author Toni Morrison.
-They have two daughters.